onfido/onfido-ios-sdk/README.md

     if (response.userCanceled) {
         // Flow cancelled by the user
-    } else if (response.results) {
+        // You can check why the user canceled using response.userCanceled.reason } else if (response.results) {
         // User completed the flow
         // You can create your check here